 In the PopSugar magazine site, an article describes a “mod, plaid, golden-hued dresser against the wall.”

-The author details this use of gold paint as follows: “start with a flea market or thrifted dresser that uses similar curves.
+The author details this use of gold paint as follows: “start with a flea market dresser that uses similar curves.
 Then sand and prime the dresser.
 Finish with a coat of white paint.
 To get the plaid look, you’ll want to tape off the plaid pattern at the height and width you desire.
 Then, finish off the entire dresser with gold liquid paint.”
 See the full article for more details.

 This weather vane stands on the 80 ft. tower of the home of Johns Hopkins in Baltimore, MD.
 The building was purchased by the famed philanthropist, expanding the structure around 1850 into his Victorian summer estate.
 We were privileged to play a small role in the restoration of one of his roofs….and provided the gold liquid coating for the weather vane.